impostorsguides/impostorsguides.github.io/rbenv/part-2/2-f-1-content.md

 We first perform some sanity-check assertions stating that the `${RBENV_ROOT}/shims` and `${RBENV_ROOT}/versions` directories do not exist.

 We then run the command with the `-` flag.
-[If this flag is missing](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L46){:target="_blank" rel="noopener"}, then `rbenv init` prints out usage instructions and [exits with a failure return code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L83){:target="_blank" rel="noopener"}, which we'll see in the next section.
+[If this flag is missing](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L46){:target="_blank" rel="noopener" }, then `rbenv init` prints out usage instructions and [exits with a failure return code](https://github.com/rbenv/rbenv/blob/c4395e58201966d9f90c12bd6b7342e389e7a4cb/libexec/rbenv-init#L83){:target="_blank" rel="noopener" }, which we'll see in the next section.

 Lastly, we assert that the command ran successfully and that the two formerly-missing directories have been created.